 DP Low viscosity deep casting (thin like water)

 All our resins are NO VOC's.

 * Odour Our resins are all considered low odour, and typically will not leave lingering odour (overheated resins & premature exotherm will effect odour).
 Heavy torching or using heat gun can strengthen any resin odour.
 Typically odours come from the hardeners, and once opened, exposed to oxygen and aged the odour can get stronger.
 If you are sensitive to odour, try to use your resin within 3 months of purchase, and be extra careful not to overheat.

 HV mild to no odour

 * 100% Solid Systems Epoxy

-All the epoxy resins in our store are Solid Systems Epoxies
+All the countertop/art and casting epoxy resins in our store are Solid Systems Epoxies

 * Mix Time

 In some cases people like to recommend to switch to a new cup and stir a bit more, but we don't find that necessary.
-Some resin manufacturers (Liquid Diamonds used to) recommend switching cups, but no longer does, unless you struggle with your mixes not coming out thoroughly mixed.
+Some resin manufacturers recommend switching cups, especially if you struggle with your mixes not coming out thoroughly mixed.

 * Work time (pot life/open time) This often changes depending on temperature (of environment & resin), additional heat (torch/heat gun etc used), and ratio of colourants added, and more importantly for top-coating resins, how long it sits in the cup.
 To increase your work time with top-coating resins, get it out of mix cups asap, and poured on to the surface as quickly as possible.
 Leaving resin sitting in mix cups will shorten work time & possibly cause pre-mature exotherm (flash cure).
 If you are pre-heating the resin, this also shortens work time.